GIV-UCalgary/GIV-Website/content/project/remote-sensing-in-precision-agri/index.md

 ## **Research and Development in Remote Sensing for Precision Agriculture**
-Dr. Samavati’s team has been very active in the research and development in precision agriculture to find the above questions and many others including crop type classification and yield estimation.
+Dr. Samavati’s team has been very active in the research and development in precision agriculture to find the answers for above questions and many others including crop type classification and yield estimation.
 New methods and algorithms in computer vision, machine learning, and deep learning have been utilized and several [peer reviewed papers]({{< ref "/publication" >}}) have been published or are under review in this area.